Caetrati: Montefortino

-These helmets were mass produced and used during the First and Second Punic Wars, the Celtiberian Wars, the Lusitanian Wars and in the Civil War between Caesar and Pompeii.
+These helmets were mass-produced and used during the First and Second Punic Wars, the Celtiberian Wars, the Lusitanian Wars and in the Civil War between Caesar and Pompey.
 Montefortino helmets were believed to have originated in the Celtic occupied lands of northern Italy and soon became very common throughout the entire western Mediterranean.
 This helmet was so well thought of, and at the time so advanced, that it has been supposed that the Romans rapidly adopted it into their army.
 The Lusitanians seem to have not worn face guards perhaps because they blocked peripheral vision or just got in the way during combat.
 The soldiers would place a mane of dyed horse hair of various colours in it, or coloured feathers, perhaps to identify which tribe or military unit he belonged to or to signify rank, like a Roman centurion worn to indicate status within the Roman military formation.